AY2526S1-CS2103T-T12-2/tp/docs/UserGuide.md

 Examples:

 * `mark t/C456 id/A1231231Y` marks student `A1231231Y` in tutorial `C456` as present.
-* `mark t/T123 id/A1231231Y id/A3213213Y` marks student `A1231231Y` and student `A3213213Y`
+* `mark t/T123 id/A1231231Y id/A3213213Y` marks students `A1231231Y` and `A3213213Y`
   in tutorial `T123` as present.

+### Marking ALL students in a tutorial as present: `mark_all`

+Marks all students in a tutorial in TAbs as present.

+Format: `mark_all t/TUTORIAL_ID`

+* Marks all the students as present in the tutorial identified by the tutorial ID.
+* `TUTORIAL_ID` is case-insensitive (e.g., both `t/t123` and `t/T123` will mark students from the same tutorial).

+Examples:

+* `mark_all t/C456` marks every student in the tutorial with ID `C456` as present.

 ### Unmarking students in a tutorial: `unmark`

-Unmarks specified students, in a tutorial in TAbs.
+Unmarks specified students in a tutorial in TAbs.

 Format: `unmark t/TUTORIAL_ID id/STUDENT_ID…`

-* Unmarks one or more students, identified by their student ID, in the tutorial identified by tutorial ID.
+* Unmarks one or more students, identified by their student ID, in the tutorial identified by the tutorial ID.
 * You can specify multiple student IDs in a single command, separated by spaces.
 * Each `STUDENT_ID` must follow the format `AXXXXXXX&`, where: